open-stage/blender-dmx-web/content/docs/installation.md

 Make sure you have installed [Blender](https://www.blender.org/download/) 3.4 or higher.
 Version 4.x is supported but do note that when importing MVR files, Blender 4.x can be 10x slower then Blender 3.x .

+To preserve data during addon update, see the [Updating procedure](/docs/updating).

 ### BlenderDMX installation
 <ol>